 White people and men are overrepresented in film.
 70% of speaking roles go to white men.
 In 2016, only 29% of all characters where from underrepresented racial/ethic groups, even though these groups represent 39% of the overall population and 49% of the movie going public.

-Women have far fewer speaking roles than men in movies and the number of women on screen has not changed since 2007.
+Women have far fewer speaking roles than men in movies.
 In addition, 26% of women are depicted partially nude (compared to 9% of men) or in sexy attire (compared to 6% of men).

-A study released in July by Dr. Smith showed that while Latinos make up 18% of the population, they account for only 3% of film characters.
-For the sixth year in a row, no Hispanic actors or actresses were nominated for an Oscar this year.
+While Latinos make up 18% of the population, a study showed that they account for only 3% of film characters.
 Jose Ferrer (Cyrano de Bergerac: 1950) is the only Hispanic man to have won a best actor Oscar and no Hispanic woman has ever won best actress.